 Today is October 12 and the Navigate the Chaos question to consider is “how often can you move forward without a plan?”
 Those who navigate the chaos understand the necessity of moving forward without having a plan.
 MacArthur Fellow and anthropologist Jason De Léon said, “Most of my career has been defined by making it up as I go along.”
 Two examples of others who moved forward without a plan are Chobani founder Hamdi Ulukaya and actor Dennis Farina.

 Reflecting upon his career path Farina said, "I never had a grand plan with what I was going to do."
 Before becoming an actor, Farina served three years in the US Army and then 18 years in the Chicago Police Department’s burglary division, from 1967 to 1985.
-He had been working as a detective when a mutual friend introduced him to the director Michael Mann, who was making his first feature film in 1981, “Thief.”
+He had been working as a detective when a mutual friend introduced him to the director Michael Mann, who was making his first feature film Thief (1981).

-Mr. Farina was initially a consultant for the movie before being given a small role as a crime boss’s enforcer.
-For several years afterward, Mr. Farina juggled his police job with local theater roles and appearances in movies and television shows.
-He was often cast by Mr. Mann, including in several episodes of his hit show Miami Vice.
+Farina served as a consultant for the movie initially before Mann gave him the opportunity to act in a minor role as a crime boss’s enforcer.
+Farina continued acting thereafter and juggled his police job with local theater roles and appearances in movies and television shows for a few years.
+He was often cast by Mann, including in several episodes of his hit show Miami Vice.

 Farina quit police work after Mr. Mann cast him in 1986 in the NBC series “Crime Story.”
 He would go on to spend four decades in film and television with a two-season stint in Law & Order as Detective Joe Fontana.
 Farina died in July 2013 and left behind a life filled with happiness, success, and opportunity without any grand plan.